 Creating a liquidation plan for existing or surplus furniture

 Steps like these assume the organization has engaged in some kind of space planning first.
 Space planning looks at density, movement and workflow, and views furniture as a way to create a healthy environment that fits your budget.

 2. Identify the full list of furniture options.

 Affordable new office furniture.

 If you’re considering new furniture, premium brands certainly offer exceptional quality for the price.
 But there are also middle-tier cost options (like Friant for example) that can effectively meet your needs without the cost.
-As another option you may also consider remanufactured furniture.

 4. Don’t be afraid to ask for help.

 From space planning to full analysis of industry options, outfitting your office with new office furniture can be overwhelming.
 An objective partner, planner or consultant from the office moving field can help you navigate the options while keeping focus on what’s right for your workplace.

 Considering new furniture, or interested in space planning?
 We’d love to talk to you.
 Contact us anytime.